 Association: the Greater Mekong Railway Association (GMRA).

 Annex: an attachment to the Framework Agreement’s Main Text that contains technical rules or guidelines, and that is adopted by the Contracting Parties.
-An Annex forms an integral part of the Framework Agreement and shall be equally binding.

 BOD: Board of Directors of the Greater Mekong Railway Association.

-Border Station:.
+Border Station: a railway station established at or near the border of the territory of a Contracting Party, or at any other place as may be mutually agreed, irrespective of the territory where the station is located, that links to the railway of the border territory of the neighbouring Contracting Party, for purposes of passenger traffic, as well as the transport of goods and movement of rolling stocks.

 Competent Authority: body(ies) appointed and given authority by the Governments of the Contracting Parties and responsible for the development and/or implementation of this Framework Agreement.